dita-cyber/KQL/README.md

 Over the last three years, I've relied on these queries to help me efficiently search, analyze, and react to all alerts and events I encountered as a SIEM technician and SOC analyst.
 Knowing KQL (Kusto Query Language) is a very important skill for all professionals working on Microsoft environments.

+You don't need super advanced and lengthy queries to find the information you need; often, starting with a simple search or listing all the tables can give you a sense of how many logs are related to the specific term you're searching for.
+Over time, you'll become familiar with which tables are relevant for certain alerts or information and which ones might not be as useful.
+If you encounter a table with a large number of alerts, you can refine your search by adding more filters based on the columns available in that table.
+With time and experience you will be able to gradually build your own KQL library too.

 I listed below all KQL queries I use on my day to day; however, you can find the complete information of all tables and its use cases under the official Microsoft documentation about KQL and advanced hunting schema.

 **Kusto Query Language overview:**